 - They can interfere with your field of vision if not worn properly.

 - Taking them off can catch onto and remove hearing aids.
 (Found mine on the ground in a parking lot.)

 - Masks symbolize suppression of speech.

 - Although the N95 respirators used in medical situations are more effective and better studied, there is at least some scientific evidence that cloth face coverings may help a little.
-They help mainly to keep infected persons from spreading the virus in that “they may prevent larger expelled droplets from evaporating into smaller droplets that can travel farther.”
+This Duke University study ranks the effectiveness of various types.
+They help mainly to keep infected persons from spreading the virus because “they may prevent larger expelled droplets from evaporating into smaller droplets that can travel farther.”
 This very worthwhile video shows how they function.

-- You may be “required” to.
-(Keep in mind that a governor’s or mayor’s Executive Order is not a law that can compel a citizen to do anything.
+- You may be “required” to wear one by local government or by retailers.
+(Keep in mind that a governor’s or mayor’s Executive Order is a guideline and usually not a law that can compel a citizen to do anything.
 Police should only enforce laws not Executive Orders.)

 - Makes people around you feel safer.

 - Serves to remind people that there is still a pandemic.